Magnetic Field Effect on Dynamics of Entanglement for Time-dependent Harmonic Oscillator: Diagonalized Hamiltonian

 \section{Diagonalized Hamiltonian}

+{The machinery of the coupled harmonic oscillators is successfully used to investigate the effect of the rest of universe on the entropy and quantum fluctuations \cite{R77}, the Bogoliubov transformation model of superconductivity \cite{R88}, the magnetoresistance \cite{R99}, the cyclotron resonance \cite{R1010} and so on.
+The time-dependent harmonic oscillator has received much attention because of its applications in several areas of physics \cite{Colegrave}, since the variable-mass and variable-frequency oscillators are important in quantum optics as well as in many other fields.
+As for the time-dependent coupled harmonic oscillators, they are the best candidate to describe several quantum mechanical problems.
+Among them, we cite the ion-laser interactions \cite{100}, quantized fields propagating through dielectric media \cite{555}, shortcuts to adiabaticity \cite{666,777}, the Casimir effect \cite{888,999}. {\rr They can be used} as a toy model to study aspects of the final stages of black-hole evaporation \cite{101} and their Schmidt modes in the study of quantum entanglement \cite{111}.

-We consider a physical system of two-dimensional harmonic oscillator with time-dependent frequency and coupling parameter in the presence of a static magnetic field.
-This system is described by the Hamiltonian
+Motivated by the above achievements, we consider a charged particle in magnetic field described by a two-dimensional harmonic oscillator with time-dependent frequency and coupling parameter in the presence of a static perpendicular magnetic field.
+In this case, the canonical momenta $\vec{p}=(p_{1},p_{2})$ will be replaced by the conjugate momenta $(\pi_{1},\pi_{2})=\vec{p}-\frac{e}{c}\vec{A}$ where $\vec{A}$ is the potential vector such that $\vec\nabla\wedge \vec A= \vec{B}$.
+The corresponding Hamiltonian is